 Therefore, to ensure that the ALKs provided by GBYP were elaborated following the best standard methodologies approved by the SCRS, it was decided to postpone both activities till the ongoing exercise had been finished and new protocols be available.
-Finally, the results of the aforementioned international calibration exercise were presented at 2018 SCRS BFT species Group meeting, as paper SCRS/2018/127.
-This exercise also provided an improved protocol for BFT otoliths interpretation (presented in paper SCRS/2018/126).
+Finally, the results of the aforementioned international calibration exercise were presented at 2018 SCRS BFT species Group meeting, as paper SCRS/2018/127 (Annex 1b, document no. 32).
+This exercise also provided an improved protocol for BFT otoliths interpretation (available in Annex 1b, document no. 33 presented as SCRS/2018/126).